Making macOS behave itself

 - pqrs-org/Karabiner-Elements: Karabiner-Elements is a powerful utility for keyboard customization on macOS Sierra (10.12) or later.

-I do not know how trustworthy this software is, but it seems to require high level of system access, including continuous keystroke monitoring, so be careful.
+I do not know how trustworthy this software is, but it seems to require a high level of system access, including continuous keystroke monitoring, so be careful.

 8 Gatekeeper